andreberg/C4D-ChamferMaker-R15/README.markdown

 Support For Older Scenes
 ------------------------

-The plugin keeps the old interface and tries to emulate the old bevel
+The plugin keeps the old interface while providing a mode for R15 with
+the new bevel tool interface and tries to emulate the old bevel tool
 presets like Convex, Concave, etc. as well as possible.
 This was done
 to support opening of older scenes that were saved with the plugin in
 effect.